Crypt-Language/Crypt/README.md

   }
 }
 ```

-As you can see, if the above code works, we can effectively cut the compiler files by almost half (comparing to [Cylvre](https://github.com/Cylvre-Language/Cylvre)) and all the code for the compiling of `SomeStatement` is present in one file, so bug fixing will be made easier.
-And obviously, I will still be using ANTLRv4 for lexing/parsing.

-So far, all of this is just theory, and it is being implemented.
-I am going to set up a proper compiler though so that if the theory doesn't work, reverting to the original model (the one present in Cylvre) will be easy.

 **If this README has an (Available for Testing) label right below the heading, anyone is welcome to try out and test the compiler and report bugs (user testing)**